smartadserver/smart-mediation-adapters-android/README.md

 Then in the _build.gradle_ of to your application module, you can now import the adapters you need.
 Any dependency will be automatically fetched (_Smart Display SDK_, third party SDK, …).

-For instance you can import _InMobi_ and _Tapjoy_ like so:
+For instance you can import _InMobi_ and _Tapjoy_ as follows:

-    implementation('com.smartadserver.android.mediation:smart-display-sdk-with-inmobi:7.3.0.0')
+    implementation('com.smartadserver.android.mediation:smart-display-sdk-with-inmobi:7.3.1.0')
-    implementation('com.smartadserver.android.mediation:smart-display-sdk-with-vungle:7.3.0.0')
+    implementation('com.smartadserver.android.mediation:smart-display-sdk-with-vungle:7.3.1.0')

 > **Note on version numbers:**
 >
-> The latest version is: **7.3.0.0**
+> The latest version is: **7.3.1.0**
 >
 > If you import several third party adapters using _Gradle_, you must use the **same version number for all of them**.
 >